*** Read my interview with director Carl Hunter ***

 Watch Sometimes Always Never and unless you are already Stephen Fry, or Susie Dent from Countdown‘s dictionary corner, you’ll come away with a game’s worth of words with which to dazzle your opponents.
 (And you’ll find out that you can’t use “jazz” in Scrabble, though don’t expect me to spoiler why.)

-Look out for my interview with director Carl Hunter, coming soon.
+Read my interview with director Carl Hunter.

 Watch the trailer for Sometimes Always Never: